for Veterans and the Public

-Deferred - You have some medical or psychosocial issues that need to be taken care of (dental work, substance abuse treatment, ceasing nicotine use, improving social support, or further heart testing).
+Deferred - You have some medical and/or psychosocial issues that need to be taken care of (dental work, substance abuse treatment, ceasing nicotine use, improving social support, or further heart testing).
 Being deferred means that you need to address the concerns brought up during the evaluation before you can be re-considered for acceptance for listing.
 There is usually a time limit for this to occur.
 After all concerns are addressed, your referring provider will contact the transplant center to request reconsideration of your case.
 Your case will be re-discussed at their Selection Committee Conference where members will review how you addressed their concerns and will hopefully recommend you be approved for listing.

-Declined - You may have some medical or psychosocial support issues that disqualify you from being on the waiting list.
+Declined - You may have medical or psychosocial support issues that disqualify you from being on the waiting list.
 Sometimes, it is possible that you can be re-referred at a later date if some of their concerns can be addressed or certain medical conditions improve.

-Currently, about half of patients in the United States wait longer than two years for a liver transplant.
 During the waiting period, you will follow-up regularly with the provider who referred you to the transplant center.
 The provider will be responsible for your care, checking your blood tests, and reporting to the transplant center if your condition changes.
 It is always a good idea for you to contact the transplant center as well with any concerns or questions that may be better addressed by them.
 If you wait more than a year, the transplant center will likely bring you in for a clinic visit to touch base with you, answer any questions, and review the status of your overall health.

 How do transplant centers decide who gets transplanted first?